MCV-Software/TWBlue/README.md

     `python main.py`

 	If necessary, change the first part of the command to reflect the location of your python executable.
-You can run TW Blue using python x86 and x64.

 ### Generating the documentation